-ARP-1536, our humanized monoclonal antibody directed at the same target as AKB-9778, is in preclinical development.
-We are evaluating development options for ARP-1536, including subcutaneous injection for the treatment of diabetic vascular complications and intravitreal injection for the treatment of advanced diabetic eye disease such as DME or PDR.
+ARP-1536, our humanized monoclonal antibody directed at the same target as subcutaneous AKB-9778, is in preclinical development.
+We are evaluating development options for ARP-1536, including subcutaneous injection for the treatment of diabetic vascular complications, e.g., diabetic nephropathy and intravitreal injection as an adjunctive therapy for diabetic macular edema.